spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

 3. Area of the cranial attachment of M. gluteus maximus
 4. Caput
 5. Neck of the element and area along the inter-trochanteric line (anteriorly) and intertrochanteric crest (posteriorly)
-6. Middle portion of the diaphysis to the point where the linea aspera bifurcates into the supra-condylar lines, including the nutrient forament, which is located posteriorly
+6. Middle portion of the diaphysis to the point where the linea aspera bifurcates into the supra-condylar lines, including the nutrient foramen, which is located posteriorly
 7. Lateral half of the distal third of the diaphysis split longitudinally in the sagittal plane, including one-half of the popliteal space (posteriorly)
-8. Medial half of the distal third of the diaphysis split longitudinally in the sagittal place, including one-half of the popliteal space (posteriorly)
+8. Medial half of the distal third of the diaphysis split longitudinally in the sagittal plane, including one-half of the popliteal space (posteriorly)
 9. Lateral condyle and epicondyle
 10. Medial condyle and epicondyle
 11. Intercondylar space and distal articulation anteriorly